-- The party or witness cannot make a sufficient statement in a public hearing due to the material adverse effect it would have on the party's business activities based on the trade secret. - It cannot reach a proper judgment on the dispute without the proper examination of the witness. - 8.
-Does the court impose any rules on the parties in relation to pre-action conduct?
+- The party or witness cannot make a sufficient statement in a public hearing due to the material adverse effect it would have on the party's business activities based on the trade secret. - It cannot reach a proper judgment on the dispute without the proper examination of the witness.

+Pre-action conduct

+Does the court impose any rules on the parties in relation to 8. pre-action conduct?
 If yes, are there penalties for failing to comply?